joachimckh/GlauberF2Py/README.md

 python plot_collision.py --v <argument>
 ```
 The argument supported are:
-- "collision": plots a sample collision.
+- "col": plots a sample collision.
-- "animation": creates an animation of the collision process.
+- "anim": creates an animation of the collision process.

 The results from main.py are also saved as a plot in the "figures" folder, showing some different relevant observables, such as the number of participants as a function of impact parameter, but also the time the program took to run for the different implementations.